-Keywords: Repeated Prisoner's Dilemma, Imperfect Private Monitoring, Experiments, Generous Tit-For-Tat, Behavioral Model.
+Keywords: Repeated Prisoner's Dilemma, Imperfect Private Monitoring, Experiments, Generous Tit-for-Tat, Behavioral Model.

 1 Matsushima, Toyama, and Yagi (2007), Matsushima and Toyama (2011), and Matsushima, Tanaka, and Toyama (2013) are earlier versions of this paper.
-Research for this paper was financially supported by a grant-in-aid for scientific research (KAKENHI 25285059) from the Japan Society for the Promotion of Science (JSPS) and the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese government, and also by a research fund from the Center of Advanced Research in Finance (CARF) at the University of Tokyo.
-We are grateful for Hide Ichimura and the participants in the seminars at SAET conference, Hitotsubashi University, and University of Tokyo for their useful comments.
-We also appreciate Tomomi Tanaka and Nobuyuki Yagi for their helpful supports.
-All errors are ours.
+Research for this study was financially supported by a grant-in-aid for scientific research (KAKENHI 25285059) from the Japan Society for the Promotion of Science (JSPS) and the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese government, as well as by the Center of Advanced Research in Finance at the University of Tokyo.
+We are grateful to Hide Ichimura and the participants of seminars at SAET conference, Hitotsubashi University, and the University of Tokyo for their useful comments.
+We also appreciate the helpful support of Tomomi Tanaka and Nobuyuki Yagi.
+All errors are our own.

-2 Hitotsubashi Institute for Advanced Study, Hitotsubashi University, 2-1 Naka, Kunitachi-city, Tokyo 186-8601, Japan.
-Email: yutaka.kayaba [at] r.hit-u.ac.jp
+2 Department of Economics, University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.
+Email: ykayaba@e.u-tokyo.ac.jp

 3 Department of Economics, University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.
-E-mail: hitoshi [at] e.u-tokyo.ac.jp
+E-mail: hitoshi@e.u-tokyo.ac.jp

 4 Division of Liberal Arts, Kogakuin University, 1-24-2, Nishishinjuku, Shinjuku-ku, Tokyo 163-8677, Japan.
-E-mail: tomohisa.toyama [at] gmail.com
+E-mail: tomohisa.toyama@gmail.com